 - The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
-This includes whole school training on SEND issues such as Autism, ADHD, Mental Health and diffusion strategies.
-Team Teach training has been provided and updated for staff as required. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the HOPE or Willow Grove Outreach Service or the sensory support team - The SENCO is keep fully up to date about SEN issues through attendance at Local Authority training and cluster meetings.
+This includes whole school training on SEND issues such as Autism, ADHD, Mental Health and de-escalation strategies. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Hope or Willow Grove Outreach Service or the sensory support team - The SENCO is keep fully up to date about SEN issues through attendance at Local Authority training and cluster meetings and through working with our Trust Attendance Champion Mr. M. Rigby. - 'Widget' is available in school to support the creation and adaptation of resources with consistent visuals.